flatsurf/exact-real/doc/manual/cxx_overview.rst

 To create a module over this coefficient ring, you need to select generators for your module.
-The most important such generators are a fixed :cpp:member:`rational number <exactreal::RealNumber::rational>` such as 1 and :cpp:member:`random transcendental numbers <exactreal::RealNumber::random>`.
+The most important such generators are a fixed :cpp:func:`rational number <exactreal::RealNumber::rational>` such as 1 and :cpp:func:`random transcendental numbers <exactreal::RealNumber::random>`.

 Once a coefficient ring and the generators have been selected, elements can be created and arithmetic with them can be performed.